A structured method for text-based personality analysis.

 Determine the role each element plays in the text.

-Reconstruct several possible transformations.
+Reconstruct several possible operations.

 Compare the candidate processes.

-Estimate sociability and overall strength.
+Estimate relational-mode score and overall strength.

 Is TypeInteractions a scientific test?